MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-III-Social-Security-Administration/part-422-Organization-Procedures/subpart-I-Administrative-Claims-Collection/section-422.848.md

 (ii) If the statute under which the waiver or administrative review request is sought does not prohibit collection activity pending consideration of the request, we may use discretion, on a case-by-case basis, to suspend collection.
 We will ordinarily suspend collection action upon a request for waiver or review if we are prohibited by statute or regulation from issuing a refund of amounts collected prior to agency consideration of the debtor's request.
 However, we will not suspend collection when we determine that the request for waiver or review is frivolous or was made primarily to delay collection.

 (4) *Bankruptcy.* Upon learning that a bankruptcy petition has been filed with respect to a debtor, we must suspend collection activity on the debt, pursuant to the provisions of 11 U.S.C.
 362, 1201, and 1301, unless we can clearly establish that the automatic stay has been lifted or is no longer in effect.
 In such cases, we will consult our Office of the General Counsel for advice.
-When appropriate, the Offices of the Regional Chief Counsel will take the necessary legal steps to ensure that no funds or money are paid by the agency to the debtor until relief from the automatic stay is obtained.
+When appropriate, the Office of the General Counsel will take the necessary legal steps to ensure that no funds or money are paid by the agency to the debtor until relief from the automatic stay is obtained.

 (c) *Termination of collection activity.* (1) We may terminate collection activity when: